axeII/home-ops/README.md

 Welcome to my HomeOps setup.
 Here I perform DevOps best practicies but at home.
 Checkout the hardware section where I describe what sort of hardware I am using.
 Thanks to terraform and ansible it's very easy for me to manage my home infrastructure and the cluster.
 Under the folder `provision` I store all my ansible and terraform scripts my infrastructure.
 Some of them are used for k3s cluster some only for docker instances.

 I deciced for my cluster that instead of high IO load using etcd, I am using the postgres database for storing critical data for my cluster and maintain it in Hight Availibity mode.
-That's just in case you would like to copy my cluster configuration, then keep this note in mind (_feel free though!_).
-Here is great guide from Devin's template which can help to  spin up your own cluster at home. _Cool right?!_
+That's just in case you would like to copy my cluster configuration, then keep this note in mind.
+Here is great guide from Devin's [template](https://github.com/onedr0p/flux-cluster-template) which can help to spin up your own cluster at home 💪.

 ## :art:&nbsp; Cluster components